Wologman/Python_Notes/VS Code for Python.md

 PYTHONPATH="C:\path\to\a;C:\path\to\b"
 ```

-This is good, it only requires the .env file to be moved around with the source code.
+This would be good if it actually worked, it only requires the .env file to be moved around with the source code.
 No changes should be needed for the settings.
+Currently not working.

 _____________________________________________________________